lucidrains/big-sleep/README.md

 train()
 ```

-To save the trail of images during training, you just have to supply the `--save-progress` flag
+To save the progression of images during training, you simply have to supply the `--save-progress` flag

 ```bash
 $ imagine_big 'an owl flying over the night sky' --save-progress --save-every 100